-Stage 2: Consideration of research outline by a departmental approval panel
+Stage 2: Consideration of research outline by a review panel

 The composition of the panel will be determined by the course convenor and will comprise faculty who are not the doctoral researcher's supervisors.
 They will read the research outline and online research outline approval form.
 Depending on your department's practice, you may be contacted to attend an interview to discuss your work.
-The panel will complete a panel report form which will indicate one of the following recommendations:
+The panel will complete a panel report form which will indicate: (i) Pass; (ii) Pass with minor corrections (does not go back to the panel); (iii) Re-submit with major/substantial revisions; (iv) Transfer to MPhil; (v) Fail..

-- 1. Pass

-- 2. Pass with minor corrections

-- 3. Major revisions required